-Now, we can already hear the millions of keyboards typing away on how this article is completely and utterly incorrect, but this choice is made every week by airlines around the world as they look to purchase the next assets for their growing fleets.
+The commercial aviation industry is fiercely competitive.
+Deciding between Airbus and Boeing products is a choice made every week by airlines worldwide as they look to purchase the next assets for their growing fleets.
 With countries like China reportedly needing over seven thousand jets over the coming years, it is a choice that is more important than ever.

 At a glance

 |Revenue (2019)||€78.9 billion ($95.9 billion)||$76.6 billion|

 Airbus is the smaller company in terms of employee numbers, falling short of Boeing by approximately 26,000.
 However, we can see that, for 2019, it was far more successful than Boeing in terms of profit and gross orders.
 This is more than likely a consequence of the two fatal crashes that led to the grounding of the Boeing 737 MAX in March 2019.

 The crashes of Lion Air flight JT610 and Ethiopian Airlines flight ET302 occurred within five months of each other, resulting in 346 fatalities between them.
 After the accidents were found to bear several striking parallels, aviation safety agencies worldwide elected to ground the type indefinitely.

 This had a serious impact on Boeing’s image, causing the company to lose customer confidence.
 The financial consequences are plain to see in the table above.
 Indeed, 2019 saw its first annual loss in two decades.

 Going forward, things are beginning to look better for Boeing, as the USA and Brazil have recently recertified the MAX series.
 However, with the ongoing coronavirus pandemic having hit the industry hard, both Airbus and Boeing will have struggled in 2020 nonetheless.